 Autumn veggie garden

 Autumn veggie garden is definitely my favourite season in sunny South Africa; that means April and May.
-There's the scent of mellow fruitfulness of the remains of summer and all the promise of the winter to come.
+There's the the produce, the mellow fruitfulness of the remains of summer and all the promise of the winter abundance to come; it is relatively mild in the Midlands of SA.

-I hated autumn in Holland; the stark, long winter lay ahead, but ours is short-lived and the organic greens are sprouting in profusion.
+I hated autumn in Holland; the stark, long winter lay ahead but ours is short-lived and the organic greens are sprouting in profusion.
+There are cold, frosty nights but daytime temperatures are in the upper teens; Celsius.

 The beehives are smelling divine with the first harvest of the year just ahead.
-The scent, intermingled with that from the leculias is a wonder to the senses.
+The scent of a million flowers is a wonder to the senses as the bees fan off the excess water in the raw nectar.

-There are still a few zucchinis to be had and the summer spinach and kale are yielding the last of their green shoots.
+There are still a few zucchinis to be had and the summer spinach and kale are yielding the last of their nutritious shoots; it's definitely time to plant more greens.

 But it is the autumn and winter gardens that we now look forward to.

-Eleven swarms of angry African "killer" bees will provide more than enough for the family and friends; in fact our hives produced more than 700 pounds of honey last year.
-And a nice bit of pocket-money for a few treats for the family; this year it will be a faster router.
+Twelve swarms of angry African "killer" bees will provide more than enough for the family and friends; in fact our hives produced more than 700 pounds of honey last year.
+And a nice bit of pocket-money for a few treats for the family; this year it will be an extra lithium ion to support our solar system.

-Last night I harvested 40 bottles of honey from the third hive from the left.
-This is one of the most rewarding hobbies that anyone could enjoy; but it is hard work, the supers are heavy and African bees have a way of showing their displeasure when their is pantry is being robbed.
+Last night I harvested 40 bottles of honey from just one hive.
+This is one of the most rewarding hobbies that anyone could enjoy; but it is hard work, the supers are heavy and African bees have a way of showing their displeasure when their pantry is being robbed.

-There is a caring relationship between the 'keeper and his pets; he provides them with a sound home protected from the elements, they give to him a sweet reward.
+There is a caring relationship between the 'keeper and his pets; he provides them with a sound home protected from the elements, they give to him a sweet reward in return.
 Some would say he exploits them; a naive view in my opinion.

 Autumn veggie garden